Calella: Works of the architect Jeroni Martorell Terrats:

+Demographics

+The population nearly triples in the summer holiday season.

 Culture

 Oral tradition - The story of "La Llopa" (the she-wolf)

 The figure of “la Llopa” (the she-wolf) of Calella comes from an event that occurred around 1920.
 A local resident explained to the people of the local tavern that he had seen a wolf going down the stream.
-After a few days, he informed the Mayor that he had seen two more wolves.
+After a few days, he informed the mayor that he had seen two more wolves.
 Alarmed, farmers and volunteers went out to look for the animals, killing one of them and exposing it on the porch of the mayor's garden for the people to see.

 But that couple of animals were actually nothing more than wolf dogs from a farm located between Sant Pol de Mar and Calella, which went to the slaughterhouse every day to eat the waste.
 Since then, the citizens of the surrounding towns, referring to the people of Calella, mockingly exclaim "Calella, la Llopa!".